List of articles № 20

 Neglecting the care of a Spaniel’s elongated ears creates conditions that compromise the animal’s overall health.
 Moisture and debris trapped in the ear canal become breeding grounds for microorganisms, leading to infections that may spread to adjacent structures..
 Date latest changes: 2025-10-02 00:59

-Instruction: how to get a DNA test for a dog and find out its breed.
+Instruction: how to care for a dog during its heat cycle.

 Instruction: how to assist a dog whelping at home.